danilgotvyansky/djangoapp_with_devops/README.md

 * [GitHub Actions](.github/workflows/README.md) is used to represent the *CI/CD* practices to automatically build, test, and deploy the application whenever changes are made to the repository.
 We will register our servers as the **GitHub self-hosted runners** to make them listen to our repository and once there is a new push/pull on it, it will trigger the pipeline on the *control*, *node1* and *node2* servers.

 This [pipeline](.github/workflows/djangoapp.yml) will test our application, build an image of it and push it to the *GitHub Registry*.
 Then the nodes will pull that image and build containers using it.
-* **Nagios** will be used to monitor both servers' performance.
+* [Nagios](nagios/README.md) is used to monitor both servers' performance.
 Also, it will monitor our application demo and notify us when there is any issue.
 * [HAProxy Load balancer](haproxy/README.md) is used to route the application traffic to node2 if node1 is down for some reason.
 * To ensure the *database synchronization* between node1 and node2, the [Multi-master Replication](replication.md) has been built.